marcodb26/TabMania/README.md

 TabMania includes up to 5 custom shortcuts.
 These shortcuts can be used to jump to a specific tab from any other application, regardless of whether the tab is active.
 For example, you can set a shortcut to bring to the front the browser tab running your email client.
-Alternatively, you can configure these shortcuts to offer you more clipboard-based search, if you are the type who searches for different things at different times (web searches with different search engines, product searches on different eCommerce platforms, Wikipedia searches, book searches at your library's website).
+Alternatively, you can configure these shortcuts to offer you more search engine options, if you are the type who searches for different things at different times (web searches with different search engines, product searches on different eCommerce platforms, Wikipedia searches, book searches at your library's website).
+When set to _Search mode_, these shortcuts attempt to use the contents of your clipboard to determine the search query.
+The same shortcut configuration is also available in context menus on the pages you visit, but in that case TabMania will use the text selected on the page as search query, not the contents of the clipboard (see __Context menus__ below for more details).

-Because of this, they're particularly useful when set to `Global` mode instead of `Chrome`.
+Because of their search via clipboard capabilities, these shortcuts particularly useful when set to `Global` scope instead of `Chrome` scope.

 __Configuring custom shortcuts__
 Custom shortcuts can be configured in the _Shortcuts settings_ section of TabMania's _Settings_